 The Parish is located in an excellent position with a range of transport modes; road, foot and cycle access to Hereford City.
 The parish has its own identity and strong linkages to the surrounding rural areas.
-The National Cycle Route (46) runs through Belmont Rural as well as the 'Great Western Way Link' and smaller local routes.
+The national cycling path (46) runs through Belmont as well as the 'Great Western Way Link' and smaller local routes.

-The Western Relief Road will aim to reduce the volume of traffic from the city centre and enable the delivery of walking, cycling and bus improvements on the existing highway network.
+The Western Relief road will aim to reduce the volume of traffic from the city centre and enable the delivery of walking, cycling and bus improvements on the existing highway network.

 Further assessments will be undertaken as part of the Hereford Area Plan5 and subsequent planning applications.
+Also refer to figure 10 on page 34.

-Figure 13 - taken from page 6 of the Herefordshire Council LTP 2013/14 - 2015/16
+Figure 13: taken from page 6 of the Herefordshire Council LTP 2013/14 - 2015/16